Suspected tornado rips through Kansas, causes severe damage - NewsBreak

 Suspected tornado rips through Kansas, causes severe damage

-WICHITA, Kan. — (AP) — A suspected tornado that barreled through parts of Kansas destroyed or damaged dozens of homes and buildings, injured several people and left more than 6,500 people without power, officials said Saturday.
+WICHITA, Kan.
+(AP) — A suspected tornado that barreled through parts of Kansas damaged multiple buildings, injured several people and left more than 6,500 people without power, officials said Saturday.

 Russell said in some neighborhoods homes “were completely blown away.”